Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-3/lesson-3.md

 ## Create Your App’s Files

-Now that you will be implementing a data handler to act as a middle man between the API and your components, there are a couple more files you will use.:
+You will be implementing a data handler to act as a middle man between the API and your components.
+There are a couple more files you will use.:

 1. `App.js` — the familiar project starting point where all the magic happens.